tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-12-20-parole-documentation.md

 These are the rules for when cases should appear and disappear from the tables:

-* A case should appear on the table 10 month before parole eligibility date, tariff expiry date or target hearing date
+* A case should appear on the table 10 months before parole eligibility date, tariff expiry date or target hearing date
 * Remove a case if someone is unsuccessful for parole and their next target hearing date is more than 10 months away
 * Remove a case if someone is released

 #### New parole section on the profile page

-We want to show the new data from Lumen in a new parole section on each of the profile pages (View prisoner information in both the POM and HOMD views, Allocate a POM and Reallocate a POM).
+We want to show the PPUD data in a new parole section on each of the profile pages (View prisoner information in both the POM and HOMD views, Allocate a POM and Reallocate a POM).

 This section should only be displayed for parole cases – ie ones that have either a tariff expiry date, parole eligibility date or target hearing date.